qor/qor/example/tutorial/bookstore/README.md

     go get ./...

-* Install Gin - QOR does not require gin, but we use :
+* Install Gin - QOR does not require gin, but we use it in the tutorial:

     go get github.com/gin-gonic/gin